NRC's Research Integrity Policy

 B.4 Interview with the Source of Allegations

-The Head of the Response, normally joined by the relevant General Manager if there is no counter indications (or by another manager if it is not appropriate to involve the GM ), will, if possible, interview the person making the allegation (s) (the Source), promptly after receiving the allegation(s).
+The Head of the Response, normally joined by the relevant Director General if there is no counter indications (or by another manager if it is not appropriate to involve the DG ), will, if possible, interview the person making the allegation (s) (the Source), promptly after receiving the allegation(s).
 This will give the Source an opportunity to present relevant information and to be briefed about the procedure, including how he/she will be kept informed of future developments.
 The interviewers should check with the Source concerning any other persons who may have been made aware of the allegations and/or who may have relevant information.
 This information is needed in order to protect the identity of the Source and facilitate privacy protection measures.
 The Source should have the opportunity to indicate the impact of revealing his/her identity.

 B.5 Purview of this Policy